fortio/fortio/README.md

   -echo-debug-path string
         http echo server URI for debug, empty turns off that part (more secure) (default "/debug")
+  -echo-server-default-params value
+        Default parameters/querystring to use if there isn't one provided explicitly.
+E.g "status=404&delay=3s"
   -gomaxprocs int
         Setting for runtime.GOMAXPROCS, &lt;1 doesn't change the default -grpc